Israel prepares to move Palestinians to southern Gaza as Israelis urge mass protest over war

 The Israeli military body in charge of humanitarian aid to Gaza, COGAT, said the supply of tents and other shelter equipment to the territory would resume on Sunday ahead of the mass movement of Palestinians to the south.
 The military said it had no comment on when that movement would begin.

-The latest development in the ongoing war comes as multiple country leaders, including France, Britain, Canada and Australia, announced they will recognize a Palestinian state.
-They have also criticized plans announced Israeli Prime Minister Benjamin Netanyahu's plans for the sweeping new military offensive in Gaza.
+The latest development in the ongoing war comes as the leaders of multiple nations, including France, Britain, Canada and Australia, announced they will recognize a Palestinian state.
+They have also criticized Israeli Prime Minister Benjamin Netanyahu's plans for the sweeping new military offensive in Gaza.

 Meanwhile, anxious families of Israeli hostages called for a "nationwide day of stoppage" in Israel on Sunday to express growing frustration over 22 months of war.